maxhaller/LOntoCA/README.md

 4. Current application is prone to SPARQL-injections.

+5. Code is barely documented.

 #### Usability Issues

 1. Some contracts have the same title which makes it impossible for a user to distinguish between them.

-2. The current design is <em>extremely</em> basic and not practical.
+2. The current design is *extremely* basic and not practical.

 ### Disclaimer